 As the project progresses with time the project team works on the execution of the plans.
 Even if the project manager manages the project, but there is still a possibility of slippages.
 These project slippages can be with overruns and project overruns in terms of schedule and cost.
 Likewise, there is a likelihood that the actual scenarios are more promising than the planned ones.
 Moreover, unanticipated situations may also occur which may impact the project attributes.

 Monitor and Control the deviations

 In addition to this, the project manager’s challenge is to control changes and recommend corrective or preventive action in anticipation of possible problems.
 The project manager monitors the ongoing project activities against the project management plan.
 They compare the project information with the baseline project performance measurement.
-In addition to this, project managers put their efforts to influence the factors that can cause change.
+In addition to this, a good project manager puts their efforts to influence the factors that can cause change.
 Once the change is desired, it passes through a defined change control process.
 This process ensures that only approved changes incorporate within the project.
-As each change affects the project time, cost and scope.
+As each change affects the project time, cost, and scope.

 Compare with the baseline

 The project manager will use the tools like Expert Judgement and Data Analysis to take appropriate measures.
 As this helps the project manager to identify the quantity or impact of deviation from the baselines.
 This requires a variety of Data analysis tools and project management techniques like: